hitshoCodes/Syntax-Limited-Sniper/README.md

 # 🚀 Automatic Syntax Limited Sniper

-**Automatic Syntax Limited Sniper** is an advanced Python script designed for skilled users who are well-versed in Python programming.
-This tool automates the process of sniping limited items in your favorite online marketplace.
+**Automatic Syntax Limited Sniper** is a Python script designed for sniping limited items on [Syntax.eco](https://www.syntax.eco/).
+This tool streamlines the sniping process, making it accessible for both beginners and experienced users.
 It comprises two main components: an autosearch module and a buyer module.
 The autosearch module continuously monitors the marketplace for newly listed limited items, while the buyer module efficiently purchases the desired items.
-Please note that this tool does not have a graphical user interface (GUI) because, after extensive coding, we decided to focus on functionality over aesthetics.

 ## 🌟 Key Features